Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 # Look for OOM or missing module errors

-If there is an OOM error, close any other opkg-installed daemons temporarily: /etc/init.d/uhttpd stop is usually safe during this lab.
+If OOM errors appear, stop any other daemons temporarily: /etc/init.d/uhttpd stop is safe during this lab.

-MagicDNS requires that it be enabled on the tailnet in the Tailscale admin console.
-Confirm with your instructor.
-Also confirm the tailscale daemon is the system DNS resolver — on the devcontainer, cat /etc/resolv.conf should show 100.100.100.100 (the Tailscale DNS server) as the first nameserver.
+MagicDNS must be enabled on the tailnet in the Tailscale admin console.
+Confirm with the instructor.
+Also confirm that the tailscale daemon is the system DNS resolver.
+On the operator console:

-If the devcontainer resolv.conf points elsewhere, tailscale may have been started without DNS control.
-On the devcontainer:
+If /etc/resolv.conf points elsewhere, tailscale may have started without DNS control:

-If running inside a container with a pre-set /etc/resolv.conf that cannot be overwritten, add --accept-dns=false and resolve using explicit IP instead:
+If the container’s /etc/resolv.conf cannot be overwritten, resolve using explicit IP:

 ping -c 3 "$DROP_IP"